internetoftim/build-with-ag2/game-design-agent-team/README.md

 ## Run the code

-Before start, go to [OpenAI's platform](https://platform.openai.com/) to get an API key if you don't have one.
+Before you start, go to [OpenAI's platform](https://platform.openai.com/) to get an API key if you don't have one.

 Run the Streamlit app to start a web interface for the AI Game Design Agent Team.
 ```bash